Epinova/Epinova.Elasticsearch/setup.md

 # Installation

 ## Java
-Java must be installed and the environment variable [JAVA_HOME](https://confluence.atlassian.com/display/DOC/Setting+the+JAVA_HOME+Variable+in+Windows) must be set and point to the bin folder of the Java-installation.
+Java must be installed and the environment variable [JAVA_HOME](https://confluence.atlassian.com/display/DOC/Setting+the+JAVA_HOME+Variable+in+Windows) must point to the bin folder of the Java installation.
-Elasticsearch recommends Oracle JDK 1.8 or higher, but your milage and environment may vary.
+Elasticsearch recommends Oracle JDK 1.8 or higher, but your environment may require something else.
 Read more [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html)

 ## Service
 Download and install Elasticsearch version >5.1.1 && <6.0.
-How you prefer to setup thing is out of scope for this document, but you need to at least address running as a service, roles and [heap size](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html).
+Setup preferences are outside the scope of this document, but you need to at least address running as a service, roles and [heap size](https://www.elastic.co/guide/en/elasticsearch/reference/current/heap-size.html).

 ## Plugins
 The only required plugin is the [Ingest Attachment Processor Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-attachment.html).
-This enables indexing of files by using the Apache text extraction library Tika
+This enables indexing of files by using the Apache text extraction library Tika.

 Please install it per the instructions mentioned in the link above.

 ## Configure your project
-Install the following Nuget packages in your project from Nuget.org
+Install the following Nuget packages in your project from Nuget.org:

 * Epinova.ElasticSearch.Core
 * Epinova.ElasticSearch.Core.EPiServer
 * Epinova.ElasticSearch.Core.EPiServer.Commerce (optional, for Commerce support)

-Check that the config-transformation succeeded and added the below configurations.
-If not add them manually.
+Check that the config transformation succeeded by adding the following configurations:

   ```xml
   <configuration>